pliang64/fatools/README.md

 2. Find where python2 is installed in your system `which python`.
 Usually you would get something like /usr/bin/python
 3. Copy this output to the beggining of fatools as `#!/usr/bin/python`.
 4. Run the following command to make the script executable `chmod +x fatools`
-5. Add fatools to your bin directory or anyother directories included in your $PATH
+5. Add fatools to your bin directory or any other directories included in your $PATH
 6. You should be able to run fatools from anywhere!

 #### Windows